kasmitamirani/intro-python/README.md

 # intro-python
-Creating datasets and editing them in Python.
+Creating datasets and editing them in Python using various datasets.